SimonCarlson/thesis/notes/thoughts.md

 # Prototypes

-Maybe make two small prototypes, one DTLS and one OSCORE without using tokens to compare their efficency Then make a "larger" proof-of-concept implementation using tokens
+Maybe make two small prototypes, one DTLS and one OSCORE without using tokens to compare their efficency ~~Then make a "larger" proof-of-concept implementation using tokens~~ Prototypes should make assumptions about protocols, tokens, and certificates as they have already been evaluated.
+Instead try to get a working connection and measure radio duty cycles of the device and packet loss.
+Also, dummy update handler since upgrading images does not affect network traffic?
+Still energy consuming so is interesting.